carpentries-incubator/workflows-nextflow/_episodes/05-operators.md

 ~~~
 {: .language-groovy }

-We can also chain multiple operators together.
+We can also chain  together the channel factory method `.of` and the opertaor `.view()` using the
+dot notation.

 ~~~
 ch = channel.of('1', '2', '3').view()